No December would be complete without a visit to a Christmas market.

 This ancient city escaped the worst ravages of World War II, meaning its stunning architecture has been preserved where other Polish cities were destroyed.

-It is against this beautiful backdrop that the city’s Christmas market takes place in the central square, Rynek Glowny, from November 30 to December 26.
+It is against this beautiful backdrop that the city’s Christmas market takes place in the central square, Rynek Glowny, from 29th November – 7th January.

 The market is a regular in the top ten of Europe’s best and snow is almost certain.